The UC-VEGLIFESTYLE & NUTRITION COURSE

 Around 1,800 people have gone through the course in the last 4 years and have seen profound results such as significant weight loss, a decrease in dosage or even discontinuation or certain medications, lower cholesterol, lower blood pressure, improved mood and greater energy and vibrancy.
 Health improvements are verifiable through pre and post blood draws generously provided at the 2nd and 11th week of class by CHI Mercy.
 Over 45 (and counting) doctors and other medical providers around Douglas County are referring their patients to the course as a preventative measure and means to address the roots causes of illness that many are afflicted by right here in our community.

 It is of utmost importance to UC-VEG that the information contained in the 13 week course is disseminated to those that need it.
 Therefore, there is no fee for the course, though donations are welcome and appreciated.

 A team of facilitators, representing a diverse array of medical and professional backgrounds, serve as your guides on the journey through the Lifestyle & Nutrition Course.
 Our facilitators are contributing their time and expertise as a service to the community of Douglas County.

 While all materials for the class are provided, the book “How Not To Die” by Michael Greger, M.D. is suggested as the text book for the course.
 Students are encouraged to obtain their own copy, available for purchase in class for $18 or online for $15.00 – $27.00 plus shipping.
-Participants that are on Oregon Health Plan will receive a free copy of the book, thanks to a generous sponsorship from the Umpqua Health Alliance.
+Local participants that are on Oregon Health Plan will receive a free copy of the book, thanks to a generous sponsorship from the Umpqua Health Alliance.

 While registration is not required, you are welcome to contact UC-VEG for more information.